BobJones13579/fantasy-dashboard/docs/2-Design/api-spec.md

 ## Context

-The API is built using FastAPI and provides endpoints for odds calculation, betting operations, FAAB analysis, trade tracking, and user management.
+The API is built using FastAPI and integrates with multiple free third-party services to provide comprehensive fantasy football analytics.
+It leverages The Odds API for sports betting odds, ESPN API for fantasy data (already working), NumPy/SciPy for Monte Carlo simulations, and Socket.IO for real-time communication.
 All endpoints support real-time updates and are designed for mobile-first consumption.

 ## Base Configuration